pecampelo/pecampelo/readme.md

 I'm Pedro, and I am a self-taught software engineer who is very much detail-oriented.

-I'm currently working on a back-end project as a personal hobby: [create-API](https://github.com/pecampelo/create-api)  😊
 <br>

 You can find me on: